Vector35/debugger/docs/guide/index.md

 used directly.
 Certain extension commands, e.g., `!peb`, requires first installing the full WinDbg following this [guide](dbgeng-ttd.md#install-windbg).

-The console supports resuming the target, e.g., stepping.
+The console supports commands that resume the target, e.g., stepping.

 Like the Python console, all addresses in the debugger console is clickable -- clicking it navigates to the address.